Digital driver’s license - your ID in your smartphone

 The mobile driver's license needs to address four essential requirements to gain acceptance as a trusted digital identity.

-- able to manage the integrity of data throughout its life cycle - from enrolment to the in-field verification process.
+able to manage the integrity of data throughout its life cycle - from enrollment to the in-field verification process.

 For the time being, mobile driving licenses will not replace physical driver's licenses but will exist as a secondary form of ID to complement these physical driver's licenses.